ZetaMap/ProjectZomboid-Patches/README.md

 ## API Unlocker
 This patch provide an full access of classes of game to make mods more easely.

-To unlock all game api, it's very simple, just copy the file ``LuaJavaClassExposer.class`` to your game/server folder, into folder ``java/se/krka/kahlua/integration/expose/``, and restart te game.<br>
+To unlock all game api, it's very simple, just copy the file ``LuaJavaClassExposer.class`` to your game/server folder, into folder ``java/se/krka/kahlua/integration/expose/``, and restart the game.<br>
 You can also make a backup by renaming the old file with the ``.bak`` extension. (if a problem appears in future)

-Also to know if a game is unlocked, use write a test like this, in your mod file:
+Also to know if a game is unlocked, write a test like this, in your mod file:
 ```lua
 if fullApiAccess then
     -- Do things when we have access to entire game classes